Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.browser.menu.item/-browser-menu-highlightable-item/index.md

 `label` - The visible label of this menu item.

-`imageResource` - ID of a drawable resource to be shown as a leftmost icon.
+`startImageResource` - ID of a drawable resource to be shown as a leftmost icon.

 `iconTintColorResource` - Optional ID of color resource to tint the icon.